hhamalai/hhamalai.net/_posts/2016-04-09-django-orms-with-aws-lambda.markdown

 processing entity.
 All these services are viable alternatives for the communication channel and we are left with the question about where to run the worker code.
 AWS EC2 (Elastic Compute Cloud) virtual machine instances or ECS (Elastic Container Service) are viable options.
-Of course one can also run own messaging solution on either of these services omitting the messaging services offerent by the AWS.
+Of course one can also run own messaging solution on either of these services omitting the messaging services offered by the AWS.

-I've been running [Celery](http://www.celeryproject.org/) in few project to fullfill the high level task distribution needs while inside it I've been using both RabbitMQ, Redis, and AWS SQS in different projects.
+I've been running [Celery](http://www.celeryproject.org/) in few project to fulfill the high level task distribution needs while inside it I've been using both RabbitMQ, Redis, and AWS SQS in different projects.
 These all work pretty nicely (even the Celery with AWS SQS with its experimental status).
 But having your own worker infrastructure has some issues that the system architect must keep in mind.